China fines former NBA star Jeremy Lin over "inappropriate" COVID quarantine comments

 A representative of Vision China Entertainment, which says on its website it represents Lin, didn't respond to a request for comment.
 Phone calls to Loong Lions headquarters in the southern city of Guangzhou weren't answered.

-Lin, born in California to parents from Taiwan, was the first American of Chinese or Taiwanese descent to play in the NBA.
+Lin was born in Torrance, California to parents from Taiwan and was the first American of Chinese or Taiwanese descent to play in the NBA.

 On Friday, there were no signs of more protests.